 Jessica's case was reviewed by Attorney Megan Schuller at the United States, Department of Justice, who stated Judge Scott Becker was extremely prejudicial towards Jessica and forwarded all of the case information to the law office of Phyllis Frye, a transgender judge in Houston Texas.
-Attorney Angela Oaks, from the same law firm, reviewed Jessica's case and agreed with the DOJ's assessment but concluded it would take too long and cost too much money to move forward.
+Attorney Angela Oaks, from the same law firm, reviewed Jessica's case and agreed with the DOJ's assessment but concluded it would take too long and basically impossible to appeal her case.
 Oaks then suggested to Jessica that she share her story with colleges and universities, in hopes that the future leaders of the world will learn more about the transgender and LGBTQ+ communities.

 Since her presentation at Yale, Jessica has presented at many of the top law schools around the world as she continues to help educate future Lawyers, Politicians, Judges and Supreme Court Justices about transgender issues.